andreamoleri/DataArchitecture/Relazione.md

 ```

 In the scenario where additional data regarding the student is available, such as considering the courses taken along
-with their respective grades, a different data modeling approach may be considered.
+with their respective grades, a different data representation approach may be considered.
 Here, references to Course ID and
 Course Name are added within the Student Document.

 ```bash